My Homeless Project

 I met Rodney on November 19th 2006.
 I saw him walking out of Walgreens, limping.
 He soon roamed in to an alleyway and sat down.
 I noticed a hospital band around his arm and approached him to make sure he was OK.
 He had a pretty nasty cut on his head and he looked very dirty.
 As I approached he smiled and he said he was fine…

 The cut on his face was pretty severe and I saw the fresh stitches on his face.
 The hospital obviously did not care to clean his wounds or his face.
 Blood was in his hair, ear, and beard.
 I felt bad for Rodney.
-He was not drunk, he was not on drugs, and I could see that he had was ashamed of what he had become.
+He was not drunk, he was not on drugs, and I could see that he was ashamed of what he had become.
 I gave him some money for food and sat with him for a while.
-Most people I know would have NEVER even looked at him, let alone talk with him.
-I have found that these guys, down on their luck, are VERY nice guys and they get a thrill from the fact that a regular guy would come up to talk with them and listen.
+Most people I know would have NEVER even looked at him, let alone talk with him, I have found that these guys, down on their luck, are VERY nice guys and they get a thrill from the fact that a regular guy would come up to talk with them and listen.
 Only after I ask, I take their pictures.
 I have yet to have anyone say no.

 As we talked more he told me about how he had been living in an assisted living home but he somehow wandered out and got lost.
 He was on the street for 30 days and asked me if I knew where the home was so he could pick up his check.
 He told me the name of the place and I later found it.